Tips for night shift workers

 Bandana blindfolds for sleeping (aka going to bed hostage style!)

-We use affiliate links.
-If you click on a link and make a purchase, we very well might receive a commission.
-The fact that we might receive a commission is not enough to influence our opinions.
-General credibility is far more important.
+Some links on this page are affiliate links.
+If you click on one of these links and make a purchase, we very well might receive a commission.
+This has no effect on our opinions.